contentauth/c2pa-python/docs/usage.md

 ## Stream-based operations

 Instead of working with files, you can read, validate, and add a signed manifest to streamed data.
+This example is similar to what the file-based example does.

 ### Read and validate C2PA data using streams